datacarpentry/R-ecology-lesson/learners/setup.md

 ## For Linux

 * Click on your distribution in the [Linux folder of the CRAN website](https://cran.r-project.org/bin/linux/).
+Linux Mint users should follow instructions for Ubuntu.
 * Go through the instructions for your distribution to install R.
 * Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/#download)
 * Select the relevant installer for your Linux system (Ubuntu/Debian or Fedora)